-In order to fulfil your obligation to yourself and to society to improve yourself you need to proactively educate yourself, analyse yourself and the world around you and stop spending 34 hours per week watching television.
+In order to fulfill your obligation to improve yourself, you need to proactively educate yourself, analyze yourself and the world around you, and stop spending 34 hours per week watching television.

-Watching video programming (or being entertained in general) isn’t a sinister act in and of itself.
-The problem is that the content we’re currently broadcasting over the airwaves is designed to appeal to the lowest mental common denominator.
+Watching TV isn’t a sinister act in and of itself.
+The problem is that the content we’re currently broadcasting is designed to appeal to the lowest mental common denominator.
 It’s vapid, unedifying brain candy.